-Symptoms addressed by this Solution include:
+Symptoms addressed by this solution include:

-- Print is overlapping onto next label
+- The print is overlapping onto the next label.

-- Print position is drifting up and down on the labels
+- Print position is drifting up and down on the labels.

-- Labels stop printing in random locations
+- Labels stop printing in random locations.

 Calibrate the printer for the media.

 The printer does not measure the label length unless the default Power Up or Head Close values are altered to either Length or Calibrate.

 - The 2 Flash Feed Button sequence will find the label gap and measure the label.

-Important: All printer settings can be impacted by commands from a mis-matched or misconfigured driver or software application.
-A printer that is functioning fine after setup but fails or indicates an error after label requests are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
-The host device that generates the printer commands for printing typically have setup configuration that send these as commands to the printer.
-Make sure all settings match the printer settings to avoid intermittent issues.
+||IMPORTANT!
+All printer settings may be impacted by commands from a mismatched or misconfigured driver or software application.
+A printer that is functioning well after setup but fails or indicates an error after label requests are received is most likely affected by the host side misconfiguration of the driver or printer software settings.
+The host device that generates the printer commands for printing typically has a setup configuration that sends these as commands to the printer.
+Ensure all settings match the printer settings to avoid intermittent issues.

 Media Related Settings and Calibration

-If you are using a non-Zebra application/driver/label software determine the methods used to set these configurations and be aware the terminology for each setting in your environment may be different.
+If you are using a non-Zebra application, driver, or label software, kindly determine the methods used to set these configurations, and be aware the terminology for each setting in your environment may be different.

 Here are the details you should know for printer media setup and configuration.
-For our examples we are using the ZebraDesigner Driver to show the configuration selections for each topic discussed below.
+In these examples, the ZebraDesigner Driver is used to show the configuration selections for each topic discussed below.